Learning objectives

 Guber (2007) distilled four kinds of truth found in an effective story:

-Adapting to the audience and moment demands behavioral complexity.
+Adapting to the audience and moment demands behavioral complexity (Unit 3).

 Truth to the audience means different truths for different stakeholders.
 The story you tell investors is not the story you tell engineers — not because you are dishonest, but because their concerns, values, and decision criteria differ.
 Your stakeholder analysis (Unit 7) tells you who you are speaking to; storytelling tells you how.